Code-Institute-Submissions/second-milestone-project-23/README.md

 - The markers on the map were implemented with the help of Traversy Media <a href="https://www.youtube.com/watch?v=Zxf1mnP5zcw&t=577s">Google Maps JavaScript API Tutorial</a>.

-- The "Things to explore" text for cuba.html was taken from different websites such as <a href="https://www.tripadvisor.com/Attractions-g147271-Activities-Havana_Ciudad_de_la_Habana_Province_Cuba.html">Trip Advisor</a>,

-- The "Things to explore" text for india.html was taken from different websites such as <a href="https://www.tripadvisor.com/Attractions-g304558-Activities-Kolkata_Calcutta_Kolkata_District_West_Bengal.html">Trip Advisor</a>, <a href="https://www.holidify.com/places/kolkata/eco-tourism-park-sightseeing-121302.html">Holidify</a> and <a href="https://www.fabhotels.com/blog/things-to-do-in-kolkata-in-one-day/">Fab Hotels</a>.

 - The accordion on the destination pages were implemented with the help from <a href="https://www.youtube.com/watch?v=t5pJ-SYCZa0">Easy Tutorials</a>.

 ### Media

 - The background video on the main page was implemented with the help from CodeNewbies <a href="https://www.youtube.com/watch?v=-G37aahAYlM">tutorial</a>.

-- The images on the bottom of the main page were found on <a href="https://pixabay.com/">Pixabay</a> and are free for commercial use.
+- The images and video from the different pages were found from <a href="https://pixabay.com/">Pixabay</a> and <a href="https://pexels.com/">Pexels</a> and are free for commercial use.

 ### Acknowledgements

-At the start of this project I researched mission websites as well as holiday destination websites to gain some inspiration for the layout
+- At the start of this project I researched mission websites as well as holiday destination websites to gain some inspiration for the layout
 I would want as well as what type of content I should implement.
 Most of my inspiration came from <a href="https://www.cru.org/">CRU</a> and <a href="https://www.exotravel.com/">EXO Travel</a>.

+- I would like to thank my mentor Nishant Kumar for all the help and advice he's given me throughout this project.

+- I would also like to thank my husband for all the support he's given me in taking care of the kids while I have had to code as well as giving me tips and ideas on this project.